dinbab1984/terraform/azure-databricks-workspace-vnet/ReadMe.md

     -   Given this configuration, other subnets can be created in the VNet, e.g. to hold private endpoints for a private link configuration

 ### VNet to Storage
-- Default  :  Public Endpoints --> storage accounts are accessible from the Internet
+- Option 1: Default  :  Public Endpoints --> storage accounts are accessible from the Internet
+- Option 2: Service endpoint provides secure and direct connectivity to Azure services (Storage)

 ### Communication in an SCC workspace
 - Setup : VNet injection with SCC